Owen Yalandja: Career

 One aspect of Yalandja's Yawkyawk figures that is particularly unique is the shape of the figures.
 He is known to specialize in thin, waving, and large structures, making the figure appear sensuous and beautiful.
 Yalandja captures the spirits' slender, undulating bodies of by selecting pieces of curved wood that show a sense of movement.
 It is very unusual for Aboriginal pieces to have this sensual aesthetic; however, it is an important characteristic of the yawkyawks, as they represent fertility and are known to show off their elongated bodies and long-hair in their occasional sunbathing sightings.
 Additionally, the movement in the wood helps to depicting how she may look while swimming.
 This unusual innovation helps Yalandja to create a more realistic representation of the yawkyawk figure.

 The wood for these carvings can only come from the kurrajong tree (Brachychiton diversifolius), which was the same kind of wood his father would use for his mimih carvings.
 This wood is strong across the grain, which helps prevent any splitting that may occur while Yalandja is carving the spirit's shape and features Sometimes, this wood would even provide a natural split, perfect to use for the yawkyawk's characteristic forked tail.

 While he is best known for his carvings on the kurrajob tree, Yalandja has also painted yawkyawks on eucalyptus barks and hollow-log coffins (known as lorrkkon).
 Lorrkkon hold human skeletal remains, not the entire body, and are made for both commercial art reasons as well as ceremonial reasons.
 When made for the art market, the artist is able to choose what to paint on the hollow-logs, making them more like painted sculptures, carvings, or three-dimensional bark art.
 Yalandja created lorrkkon for art market, painting the log with the same technique he created for the scales of the yawkyawks.
 This pattern itself does not hold sacred meaning, thus is it considered "outside" and "non-representational; however, any clan member or person with knowledge of Kuninjku customs will understand that this design represents the scales of the yawkyawk spirit.
 One example of this kind of lorrkkin is his Ndalkodjek Yawkyawk made in 2017 (157.5 cm).

 Yalandja's work is held in most significant Australian collections as well as the British Museum, the Hood Museum and the Kluge-Ruhe Aboriginal Art Collection of the University of Virginia.
 In 2009 he was selected for the inaugural National Indigenous Art Triennial at the National Gallery of Australia, and he is a five-time finalist in the National Aboriginal and Torres Strait Islander Art Awards.

+Yalandja won the Bark Painting Award at the 2023 NATSIAA awards.